RyanNerd/rxchart-web/README.md

 ## RxChart Web Client

 Web client that tracks client's medicine intake.
-Currently used at a homeless shelter, but can be used by any organization within the [LICENSE agreement](LICENSE.txt).
+Currently, used at a homeless shelter, but can be used by any organization within the [LICENSE agreement](LICENSE.txt).

 This should be used in conjunction with [RxChart Back-End Service](https://github.com/RyanNerd/rxchart-app)